Control of a Uniformly Magnetized Plasma with External Electric Fields: Introduction

-The VP system with an external magnetic field demonstrates features that were unseen to those without an external magnetic field in previous studies~\cite{Schaeffer-1991-vlasov-poisson, PFAFFELMOSER1992281, Mouhot-Villani-2011-landau}.
+\revR{The added external magnetic field brings features to the VP system compared to the one without them~\cite{Schaeffer-1991-vlasov-poisson, PFAFFELMOSER1992281, Mouhot-Villani-2011-landau, Skubachevskii2015-zl, Belyaeva_2020_VP_cylinder, Skubachevskii_2021_VP_confine}}.
 The foremost discovery is that the structure of equilibrium distributions has changed.
 Due to the impact of the external magnetic field, only distribution that has radial symmetry in $\vecv_\perp=(v_1,v_2)$ space can serve as equilibrium states.
 Throughout the paper, we write our equilibrium state as a separable function $\mu(\vecv) = \mu_\perp(\vecv_\perp)\mu_\parallel(v_3)$.
 As in the classical VP stability analysis, some equilibrium states are stable while others are not, depending on the profile of $\mu_\perp$ and $\mu_\parallel$.
 In this paper, we place focus on two kinds of equilibrium states with $\mu_\perp$ being either a Gaussian or ring-shaped.
 The former was shown in~\cite{Bedrossian-Wang-2020-VP} to have non-damping components of electric energy, and the latter can form Dory-Guest-Harris instability~\cite{DGH-1965-PRL, Tataronis-Crawford-1970-perpendicular, VOGMAN2014101}.
-Another feature of the VP system with external magnetic field is the concept of Bernstein modes, the collection of modes corresponding to $\veck=(k_1, k_2, 0)^T$.
-Since $\magB$ has its field line pointing in $x_3$-direction, it is of particular importance to investigate the stability of the solution on the $\vecx_\perp=(x_1,x_2)$ plane that is perpendicular to the field line, and such stability is uniquely characterized by Bernstein modes.
+Another characteristic feature of the Vlasov–Poisson system in the presence of a uniform magnetic field is the appearance of Bernstein modes~\cite{Bernstein-1958, Sukhorukov-1997-Bernstein, Bedrossian-Wang-2020-VP}.
+When $\magB$ is directed along the $x_3$-axis, it is natural to distinguish the dynamics parallel and perpendicular to the field.
+Bernstein modes correspond to electrostatic waves with perpendicular wavevector, i.e. $k_\parallel=0$; in our notation this means $\veck=(k_1,k_2,0)^\top$.
+This restriction places the focus on stability properties in the transverse plane $\vecx_\perp=(x_1,x_2)$, where magnetization induces behavior distinct from the unmagnetized case.
 As a consequence, we confine ourselves to these modes in numerical simulations.

 In fusion applications, it is of particular interest to control the stability of plasma, which includes enhancing the solution's stability in the stable regime and suppressing instability in the unstable regime.
 There are many possible approaches to achieve the task, and one strategy is to impose an external electric field.
 This amounts to adding an extra electric field $H=-\nabla\Phi$ to~\eqref{eqn: magnet VP}.
 Upon obtaining the stability analysis for different modes, we then investigate the design principle for developing such external electric fields with the goal of controlling the stability of~\eqref{eqn: magnet VP}.